yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prepare-environment/on-premises.md

 </ul>

-<br>To run a YugabyteDB universe on a private cloud, you need to prepare one computer to run YugabyteDB Anywhere, which is in turn used to install and manage the nodes included in the universe.
+To run a YugabyteDB on a private cloud, you need to prepare one computer to run YugabyteDB Anywhere.
+This computer is in turn used to install and manage the nodes included in the universe.

 A YugabyteDB Anywhere node has the following requirements: